 The hierarchy of provider diagnosis types is listed in the drop-down menu.
+Take the highest level of provider diagnosis in the year.
 The hierarchy is as follows, with Mental Health Provider being the highest priority provider diagnosis type:

 - 1. Mental health provider

 - 2. Other provider dx./consider problem

 - 3. Self report